 Love Blues tells a more subdued story.
 The figs are chosen for their incredible artistic shape.
 Their colors are also more subdued yet no less beautiful.
 Painting to achieve the waxy skin and color transition from green to purple was also challenging.
 The 'Love in the Mist' flower is chosen for its poetic name and it feels very apt to illustrate this feelings.
 It even has sharp looking multifid involucre.
 Even though in real life they don't sharp at all, it feels like a thorn inside us when we have this blues.
 Note also the flower has just the right color.

-Love Lost conveys the poigniant moment when we lose someone we love or when we simply fell out of love.
+Love Lost conveys the poigniant moment when we've lost someone we love or when we simply fell out of love.
 The white tulip symbolise the loss and the way the flower is laid down accentuate the sadness.

 The Shades of Love design series.
-The type is elongated Italic hand with a strong broad pen calligraphic influence.
+The display type is elongated Italic hand with a strong broad pen calligraphic influence.

 Love Lost conveys the poigniant moment when we lose someone we love or when we simply fell out of love.
 It might not be the feelings we crave for but we all will experience them.
 Love Lost and Love Joy is like the two sides of a coin.
 The white tulip symbolise the loss.
 The shape of the petals are simple and their color pure.
 The way the flower is laid down accentuate the sadness.
 White is also symbolise grief in Chinese culture.
 In case your heart hasn't bled yet by now, the fleurettes are also sharp like thorns.